 - Thoroughly analyze the evidence and, if possible, use it to create a reasonable doubt that you committed a crime.

 This can be very difficult to do on your own.

 Schedule a Free Consultation

-Contact a Richmond criminal defense lawyer today to learn more about your possible defense strategy and legal options.
+Contact a Midlothian criminal defense lawyer today to learn more about your possible defense strategy and legal options.
 At Quest Law PLLC, we will always answer your questions honestly and communicate with you.
-Call us or fill out our online contact form to speak with us directly.
+Call us at 804-396-3329 or fill out our online contact form to speak with us directly.